Why We Support the Garment Worker Protection Act

 The Entire Supply Chain Should Be Accountable for Workers’ Pay

-This doesn’t mean that one day you will buy a t-shirt and get a call for a labor violation that you had nothing to do with.
-It means that if a factory shuts down or workers aren’t paid, companies that are contracting to have those garments made will have more liability for lost wages.
-In essence, the entire supply chain is responsible to make sure workers are compensated for their labor.
+Passing the GWPA doesn’t mean that one day you will buy a t-shirt and get a call for a labor violation that you were completely unaware of when you bought your shirt.
+It means that if a factory shuts down without paying workers, companies contracting to have those garments made will have more liability for lost wages.
+In essence, the entire supply chain is responsible for ensuring workers are compensated for their labor.
 Brands won’t be able to profit off of workers’ losses without some accountability.

 Garment Workers Are Essential